The Mistakes of Coaxing Volunteers (and Fixes)

 Calling and competencies left in our churches parking lots

 I’m pretty convinced every Sunday people drive into our church parking lots who have been called by Jesus, been made capable by Jesus, but not yet been compelled to being on mission with Jesus.
-Other days of the week, they function as high caliber, caring, and committed people.
-But at church, they pull into their parking spot and basically leave all they have to offer in their car as they walk into our churches.
+Other days of the week, they function as high caliber, caring, and committed people in their work and homes, but at church, they pull into their parking spot and basically leave all they have to offer in their car as they walk into our churches.

 Part of that is on them and between God and them.
 Yet, part of that is on us.
-My guess is that if we were helping them to discover their calling and compelling them toward a vision that includes their service, well, they’d bring all of who God called them to be bear on our churches.
+My guess is if we were helping them to discover their calling and compelling them toward a vision that includes their service, well, they’d bring all of who God called them to be into our churches.